yonghanjung/yonghanjung.github.io/_pages/prospective-students.md

 **Our Rhythm: Discipline and Consistency**

 Success in research does not come from irregular bursts of effort.
 It emerges from _steady, sustainable, disciplined, and focused work over time_.
-I maintain a regular research rhythm—typically Monday through Saturday, 9 AM–6 PM—and I expect students to share that dedication.
 This is not about watching the clock; it is about sustaining momentum and building habits that support long-term excellence.
 Synchronizing with daylight hours is not only healthy but also makes collaboration smoother and more effective.
 Just as private companies expect a standard 9-to-5 commitment, I expect the same baseline professionalism for research.

 **Our Focus: Causal Inference First**